oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A JADN schema is itself an information object that can be serialized to an application data format (JSON, CBOR, XML, ...) and retrieved from a device, retrieved from a repository, or transferred along with application data.
-This allows tools to display application data in a uniform manner independent of data format.
+This allows tools to display schema-annotated application data independently of data format.

 > ***Translation***
 >